traefik/traefik/docs/content/middlewares/http/redirectregex.md

 The `regex` option is the regular expression to match and capture elements from the request URL.

-!!! warning
+!!! tip

+    Regular expressions and replacements can be tested using online tools such as [Go Playground](https://play.golang.org/p/mWU9p-wk2ru) or the [Regex101](https://regex101.com/r/58sIgx/2).

-    When defining `regex` within YAML, any escape characters will need to be escaped again for YAML: `example\.com` would need to be written as `example\\.com`.
+    When defining a regular expression within YAML, any escaped character needs to be escaped twice: `example\.com` needs to be written as `example\\.com`.

 ### `replacement`